oliviernguyenquoc/pouce_rest/README.md

 * Deal with email service not to be marked as spam

 ## For Version 2.0

-* Autocomplete function for cities

-## For Version 3.0

 * Add Facebook and Google OAuth2